 The United States of America (USA) is Australia’s third-largest two-way trading partner in goods and services (after China and Japan).
-Our main exports include, beef, aeronautical equipment, meat and alcoholic beverages.
+Our main exports include beef, aeronautical equipment, pharmaceutical products and meat.

-You can register IP rights in the US for patents, trade marks, designs and copyright.
+You can register IP rights in the USA for patents, trade marks, designs and copyright.